 Schedule your blogging time.

-Working with a blogging schedule is the best way even if you are a stay at home blogger.
+Working with a blogging schedule is the best way.
+I’ve heard even full-time bloggers work with a schedule.
 Having a schedule helps you prepare and plan content for the week or even month.

 Each morning I journal, and I write in my journal 2 actions that I will take that day towards my goals.
 I ask myself the same question every day which you can read here.
 Even though I ask myself the question I also have a schedule as to when I write blogs, when blog posts go live, the day I create pins for Pinterest.
 Incidentally, if you need help creating pins, I can assist with this see ‘work with me’.